YaolingYang/SparsePainter/README.md

 When the above requirements are met, you can compile with:

 ``
-g++ hashmap.cpp -o test.exe -lz -fopenmp -lpthread -larmadillo ``
+g++ hashmap.cpp -o HMPaint.exe -lz -fopenmp -lpthread -larmadillo ``

+To run HMPaint, type

+``
+./HMPaint.exe [-parameter1 value1 -parameter2 value2 ......]
+``

 # Parameters